View Carl Reynolds's Obituary on https://www.pekintimes.com/ and share memories

 Carl "Don" Reynolds

-He was born November 20, 1943, to his late parents Carl Sr. and Verda Reynolds of Pekin.
-Don graduated from U of I receiving a Master's degree in Ceramic Engineering.
-After working 35 years in Oak Ridge TN for Martin Marietta formerly Union Carbide, he retired.
+Carl "Don" Reynolds Jr.,76, of Paducah, Kentucky, passed away Thursday, April 30, 2020.
+He was born on November 20, 1943 to his late parents, Carl, Sr. and Verda Reynolds of Pekin.
+Pekin is where don Grew up and went to school.
+Don was a graduate of the University of Illinois in Champaign, where he received his Master's Degree in Ceramic Engineering.
+After working 35 years in Oak Ridge, TN, at the Y-12 plant for Martin Marietta formerly known as Union Carbide he retired.
+Don enjoyed hunting, fishing, landscaping and yard work.

 Published in Pekin Daily Times from May 6 to May 8, 2020